Electric Skateboard Basics: Deck

-From the perspective of the lengthwise curve of the skateboard deck, there are two different types:
+From the perspective of lengthwise curve of the skateboard deck, there are two different types:

 Rocker- It is the opposite of camber.
 The deck bends downward in a smooth arc (like a banana) so that the center of the board is below the trucks.
 This is also known to make for a comfortable freeride deck since it decreases the stress on your knees and ankles.
 Rocker decks have a low center of gravity, and many riders find the sloped shape more comfortable to stand on.
 The minimal flex makes rocker boards a good choice for carving and going downhill at high speeds.

-Generally, the thinner the deck or the fewer layers apply, the more flexible the deck will be.
+Generally the thinner the deck or the less layers apply, the more flexible the deck will be.
 The problem with a flexible deck is most batteries are not flexible.
 The rider weight also will also dictate whether a deck flexes or not.
-For instance, if you’re a fairly large guy 95 kilos and if you stand on a deck that a 70-kilo guy stands on, the flexibility is gonna be very different.
+For instance, if you’re a fairly large guy 95 kilos and if you stand on a deck that a 70 kilo guy stands on, the flexibility is gonna be very different.
 Therefore, lighter guys can probably get away with thinner decks.

 The flex point of most decks is between the two trucks.
-It’s the center of the wheelbase is where most flexion will occur.
+It’s the center of the wheel base is where the most flexion will occur.
 If you try to put something solid across there, they can’t bend like a battery.
 You’re going to put a lot of pressure on that battery.
 It will damage the battery, so that’s why some electric skateboards made their deck with the battery up the front and at the back.
-It’s a two-part enclosure design that allows the deck to flex and avoids damaging the battery.
+It’s a two part enclosure design that allows the deck to flex and avoids damaging the battery.